ergoplatform/ergodocs/docs/eco/duckpools.md

 # DuckPools: Ergo Lending Protocol

-DuckPools is a decentralized finance (DeFi) application (dApp) built on the Ergo blockchain.
+[duckpools.io](https://duckpools.io/) is a decentralized finance (DeFi) application (dApp) built on the Ergo blockchain.
 It offers lending pools that allow users to lend ERG and its tokens to earn yield and borrow assets.

 ## DuckPools: A Collateralized Lending Platform with Algorithmic Lending Pools